How to Get Approved for Disability the First Time in Pennsylvania or NJ

 What Happens When Your SSDI Claim is Approved?

 Regardless of whether your claim is denied or approved, the SSA will send you written notification stating its decision and explaining its reasoning.
-If you disagree with the SSA’s reasoning for denying your claim, or believe that you were denied unfairly, you should discuss the situation with a disability appeals attorney, who can help you request reconsideration and potentially, obtain a better outcome.
+If you disagree with the SSA’s reasoning for denying your claim, or believe that you were denied unfairly, you should discuss the situation with a Pennsylvania disability appeals attorney, who can help you request reconsideration and potentially, obtain a better outcome.

 If your disability claim is accepted, you should begin to receive your SSDI benefits during the sixth month of your disability.
 For instance, if you became disabled in January, you would be able to start receiving payments in June.
 The amount of benefits that you will receive depends on many factors, but the monthly average is approximately $1,230 as of 2019.